 Social Studies, '16

-Initially, he had full intentions of becoming a social studies teacher post-graduation, but after finishing his bachelors a year early, he decided strive toward getting a non-traditional license in special education.
+Initially, he had full intentions of becoming a social studies educator post-graduation.
+Still, after finishing his bachelor's degree in Social Studies a year early, he decided to strive toward getting a nontraditional license in special education.

 "Being able to work with kids and teachers outside of campus is extremely valuable.
-Not only in the sense of gaining occupational experience, but making connections with individuals," Goodrich said.
+Not only in the sense of gaining occupational experience but making connections with individuals," Goodrich said.